Civil Engineering MEng/BEng (Hons)

 International experience opportunities

-Students may also seek to undertake a relevant professional/international placement year between Years 2 and 3 of an undergraduate degree.
+You may also seek to undertake a relevant professional/international placement year between years two and three of an undergraduate degree.
 This opportunity is encouraged to provide students with the depth of experience that such an opportunity affords.
 Assistance with acquiring a relevant placement is offered by our Talent Team4.

 Entry requirements